 The Cape of Rodon lays on the Adriatic Sea, north of Durrës in Albania.
 The rocky cape offers a wonderful landscape filled with small beaches and surrounded by wild vegetation.
 The most interesting site along the cape is the Castle of Scanderbeg, Albania’s national hero that led the Albanian army against the Ottomans from 1443-1468.
 In addition, the cape and its castle offer a wonderful landscape filled with small beaches and surrounded by wild vegetation.
 Scanderbeg started to build this castle during 1451-1452.

-Later, in 1463 construction masters from the Republic of Ragusa (Dubrovnik) were brought in the castle to make other complementary works, they strengthened its defense and thus finished its construction.
+Later, in 1463 construction masters from the Republic of Ragusa (Dubrovnik) were brought into the castle to make other complementary works, they strengthened its defense and thus finished its construction.
 According to local tales, Scanderbeg used this castle as his private marital residence in times between battling campaigns.
 The relatively small size of the structure supports this claim.

 He built it also to have his own access into the sea and to be closer to the members of the Aragon family who ruled southern Italy and were his allies.
 After Scanderbeg’s rule, the castle fell in 1500 under Venetian control.
 Soon after, the Ottomans invaded it but they abandoned it for centuries.